Laakiin/CALM/README.md

 # Credits to :

-- SebDruon for the vim config
 - matheusramos for Oh-My-Bash

-You can find them on Github
+You can find him on Github